🪐 Metadventure: WorkAdventure’s metaverse builder

 If you want to understand the rationale behind this move, read this.

-To understand why we will build Metadventure, it is interesting to dive into the current WorkAdventure business model, its advantages and its shortcomings.
+To understand why we will build a metaverse builder (Metadventure), it is interesting to dive into the current WorkAdventure business model, its advantages and its shortcomings.

 We started working on WorkAdventure 2 years ago, in the midst of the pandemic.
 Our mission has always been to bring back a bit of humanity and spontaneity when working or attending an event remotely.